AlyceBrady/ramp/installation/INSTALL_DB.md

   MySQL privileges, which is the next step.

-* Each of the database administrator and Ramp/Smart access accounts need to be given appropriate permissions on each database you decide to create.
+* Each of the database administrator and Ramp/Smart access accounts needs to be given appropriate permissions on each database you decide to create.
 Database administrators will generally have ALL permissions granted to them.
 The access account permissions, on the other hand, might vary from database